rajkowski/easy-flows-playbooks/README.md

 1. The functionality to use YAML to read in workflows has been added
 2. A 'Playbook Manager' assembles and caches workflows, as 'Playbooks' and executes them; once defined you can execute workflows repeatedly by id
 3. 'Task' items are your tasks which perform work; these can be instantiated once by the Playbook Manager, they are considered immutable, and can be re-used during workflows and with other workflows concurrently; Tasks have a unique id for reference
+4. YAML can include expressions evaluated using Jexl
-4. Some additional features as seen in the example workflows...
+5. Some additional features as seen in the example workflows...

 An example with parallel tasks within a sequence: